-Category Program Description Eligible outegoly riogram Households/Individuals Homebuyer Education Center (CSHC) <=80% AMFI Homebuyer Education Texas Statewide Homebuyer Education Program (TSHEP) To ensure uniform quality of the homebuyer education provided throughout the state, NeighborWorks America will provide training professionals to teach housing counseling to local nonprofit organizations.
+Category tegory Program Description Eligible Households/Individuals Homebuyer Education Colonia Self-Help Center (CSHC) Program The CSHC Program provides outreach, education and technical assistance to residents of colonias in support of their preparations to become homebuyers or to maintain homes.
+The program can also provide homebuyer assistance. <=80% AMFI Homebuyer Education Texas Statewide Homebuyer Education Program (TSHEP) To ensure uniform quality of the homebuyer education provided throughout the state, NeighborWorks America will provide training professionals to teach housing counseling to local nonprofit organizations.
 The training professionals, through NeighborWorks America, will also certify the participants as homebuyer education providers.
 Due to COVID, NeighborWorks suspended in-person training options through TSHEP.
 The program is currently under review to identify the needs of the housing counseling agencies to best provide homebuyer education to local communities.
 No Income Limits Homebuyer Education TXHBU is a free, online tool designed to satisfy the homebuyer education requirement for TDHCA's First Time Homebuyer programs.
-TXHBU offers two courses: One is a comprehensive pre- and post-purchase tutorial No Income Limits Homebuyer Assistance My Choice Texas buyerThe Texas Homeownership Division's MCTH Program non-targeted funds may offer eligible homebuyers competitive interest rate mortgage loans <80% AMFI or 125% AMFI (based on loan product)
+TXHBU offers two courses: One is a comprehensive pre- and post-purchase tutorial No Income Limits Homebuyer Assistance My Choice Texas Home (MCTH) Program Non- Targeted Funds The Texas Homeownership Division's MCTH Program non-targeted funds may offer eligible homebuyers competitive interest rate mortgage loans and down payment assistance through a network of participating lenders. <80% AMFI or 125% AMFI (based on loan product)

-Category Program Description Eligible Households/Individuals Homebuyer Assistance My Choice Texas Home (MCTH) Program Targeted Funds The Texas Homeownership Division's MCTH Program targeted funds may offer eligible homebuyers competitive interest rate mortgage loans and down payment assistance through a network of participating lenders in areas of chronic economic distress. <140% AMFI, households in areas of chronic economic distress Homebuyer Assistance Contract for Deed (CFD) HOME's CFD activity provides funds to assist with the acquisition or refinance of a lien to convert a contract for deed into a traditional mortgage.
+Category Program Description Eligible Homebuyer Assistance My Choice Texas Home (MCTH) Program Targeted The Texas Homeownership Division's MCTH Program targeted funds may offer eligible homebuyers competitive interest rate mortgage loans and down payment assistance through a network of participating lenders in Households/Individuals <140% AMFI, households in areas of chronic economic distress Homebuyer Assistance Contract for Deed (CFD) HOME's CFD activity provides funds to assist with the acquisition or refinance of a lien to convert a contract for deed into a traditional mortgage.
 Mortgage assistance is combined with assistance for replacement of the property occupied for the contract for deed holder. <=80% AMFI.
 Funds initially set-aside for households <=60% AMFI and who reside in a colonia for a minimum of 60 days Homebuyer Assistance My First Texas Home (MFTH) Program Non- Targeted Funds The Texas Homeownership Division's MFTH Program non-targeted funds may offer eligible first time homebuyers competitive interest rate mortgage loans and down payment assistance through a network of participating lenders. <115% AMFI (100% AMFI for households or 2 persons or less) Homebuyer Assistance My First Texas Home (MFTH) Program Targeted Funds The Texas Homeownership Division's MFTH Program targeted funds may offer eligible homebuyers competitive interest rate mortgage loans and down payment assistance through a network of participating lenders in areas of chronic economic distress.
-The first time homebuyer requirement is waived for borrower's purchasing properties located in targeted areas. <140% AMFI (120% AMFI for households of 2 persons or less), households in areas of chronic economic distress Homebuyer Assistance HOME Homebuyer Assistance with New Construction (HANC) HOME's HANC activity offers low-interest loans for the construction of single-family housing not currently owned and/or occupied by an eligible homebuyer.
-The loan may also include funds for the acquisition of real property, and associated closing costs. <=80% AMFI Homebuyer Assistance Mortgage Credit Certificate (TX MCC) Program Non-Targeted Funds The Texas Homeownership Division's TX MCC Program provides a tax credit of up to \$2,000 that effectively reduces the borrower's federal income tax liability.
+The first time homebuyer requirement is waived for borrower's purchasing properties located in targeted areas. <140% AMFI (120% AMFI for households of 2 persons or less), households in areas of chronic economic distress Homebuyer Assistance HOME Homebuyer Assistance with HOME's HANC activity offers low-interest loans for the construction of single-family housing not currently owned and/or occupied by an eligible <=80% AMFI Homebuyer Assistance Mortgage Credit Certificate (TX MCC) Program Non-Targeted Funds The Texas Homeownership Division's TX MCC Program provides a tax credit of up to \$2,000 that effectively reduces the borrower's federal income tax liability.
 This tax savings may provide a family with more available income to qualify for a loan and meet mortgage payment requirements. <115% AMFI (100% AMFI for households of 2 persons or less)